Allocation Assist

 Salary and Cost of Living

 One of the great benefits of working in the UAE is the tax-free salary.
-Depending on the package of salary and benefits you are offered, there is greater potential compared to the UK.
+Depending on the salary package and benefits you are offered, there is greater potential than in the UK.
 Many employers offer allowances for accommodation and children’s education.
 Medical insurance coverage is standard.

 How much you can save will depend upon your living costs in Dubai.
 Rents vary according to location and area.
 In the center of Dubai, rents are expensive.
 Moving further out from the city center will reduce accommodation costs but may increase your commute time.